livechat/chat.io-API-docs/getting-started/routing.md

 # Routing

-Routing is an algorithm which defines how chats on the license are distributed between the agents.
-This document describes chat.io product routing but in the future you will be able to write your own routing algorithm and run it on our platform.
+Routing is an mechanism which decides how chats within a single license are distributed between the agents.
+This document describes chat.io product routing but in the future you will be able to write your own routing mechanism and run it on our platform.

 ### Introduction

-In chat.io product it is not possible for a customer to have multiple chats within a single license, the conversation with a license (company) is continous from customer perspective and it is not nessesary to split that into multiple chats.
-Agents are assigned to this chat automaticly, or manually depends on routing setting.
+ In chat.io product it's not possible for a customer to have multiple chats within a single license.
+The conversation within a license (i.e. a company) is continuous from the customer's perspective and it's not necessary to split it into multiple chats.
+Agents are assigned to this chat either automatically or manually depending on the routing settings.

 ### Automatic routing